-Though the words "All Natural" are proudly proclaimed on every package of Alexia brand foods, they may not be as natural as they appear.
+Though the words “All Natural” are proudly proclaimed on every package of Alexia brand foods, the foods may not be as natural as they appear.

 The U.S. Food and Drug Administration (FDA), the federal agency responsible for enforcing labeling, issued a warning to Alexia in Nov.
 2011 about its all-natural claims.
 Under the FDA’s policies concerning the use of the word “natural,” such statements can be used only when nothing artificial or synthetic is included in the products.
 Despite the company’s claims, many of Alexia’s products contain synthetic chemicals, thus negating the products’ purported “All Natural” status.

-Baron and Budd challenged Alexia’s "All Natural" labeling in a Dec.
-2011 lawsuit, claiming that, despite the company’s representations, many of Alexia’s products actually contain synthetic chemicals, and therefore, they violate a number of consumer protection laws.
+Baron & Budd challenged Alexia’s “All Natural” labeling, claiming that, despite the company’s representations, many of Alexia’s products actually contain synthetic chemicals, and therefore they violate a number of consumer protection laws.
 The resulting settlement required ConAgra to pay $3.2 million and to stop using the phrase “All Natural” on their packaging.

 Alexia products included in the lawsuit: